YexuanXiao/blog/_posts/2023/2023-04-19-Programing-Memory-Models-en.md

 [Rust 1.0.0 in 2015](https://doc.rust-lang.org/std/sync/atomic/) and [Swift 5.3 in 2020](https://github.com/apple/swift-evolution/blob/master/proposals/0282-atomics.md) both adopted the C/C++ memory model in its entirety, with DRF-SC or Catch Fire and all the atomic types and atomic fences.

-It is not surprising that both of these languages adopted the C/C++ model, since they are built on a C/C++ compiler toolchain \(LLVM\) and emphasize close integration with C/C++ code.
+It is not surprising that both of these languages adopted the C/C++ model, since they are built on a C/C++ compiler toolchain (LLVM) and emphasize close integration with C/C++ code.

 ## Hardware Digression: Efficient Sequentially Consistent Atomics {#sc}

 Early multiprocessor architectures had a variety of synchronization mechanisms and memory models, with varying degrees of usability.
 In this diversity, the efficiency of different synchronization abstractions depended on how well they mapped to what the architecture provided.
 To construct the abstraction of sequentially consistent atomic variables, sometimes the only choice was to use barriers that did more and were far more expensive than strictly necessary, especially on ARM and POWER.

 With C, C++, and Java all providing this same abstraction of sequentially consistent synchronizing atomics, it behooves hardware designers to make that abstraction efficient.
-The ARMv8 architecture \(both 32- and 64-bit\) introduced `ldar` and `stlr` load and store instructions, providing a direct implementation.
+The ARMv8 architecture (both 32- and 64-bit) introduced `ldar` and `stlr` load and store instructions, providing a direct implementation.
 In a talk in 2017, Herb Sutter [claimed that IBM had approved him saying](https://youtu.be/KeLBd2EJLOU?t=3432) that they intended future POWER implementations to have some kind of more efficient support for sequentially consistent atomics as well, giving programmers “less reason to use relaxed atomics.”
 I can't tell whether that happened, although here in 2021, POWER has turned out to be much less relevant than ARMv8.

 The effect of this convergence is that sequentially consistent atomics are now well understood and can be efficiently implemented on all major hardware platforms, making them a good target for programming language memory models.

-## JavaScript Memory Model \(2017\) {#javascript}
+## JavaScript Memory Model (2017) {#javascript}

 You might think that JavaScript, a notoriously single-threaded language, would not need to worry about a memory model for what happens when code runs in parallel on multiple processors.
 I certainly did.
 But you and I would be wrong.

 JavaScript has web workers, which allow running code in another thread.
 As originally conceived, workers only communicated with the main JavaScript thread by explicit message copying.
 With no shared writable memory, there was no need to consider issues like data races.
-However, ECMAScript 2017 \(ES2017\) added the `SharedArrayBuffer` object, which lets the main thread and workers share a block of writable memory.
-Why do this\?
+However, ECMAScript 2017 (ES2017) added the `SharedArrayBuffer` object, which lets the main thread and workers share a block of writable memory.
+Why do this?
 In an [early draft of the proposal](https://github.com/tc39/ecmascript_sharedmem/blob/master/historical/Spec_JavaScriptSharedMemoryAtomicsandLocks.pdf), the first reason listed is compiling multithreaded C++ code to JavaScript.

 Of course, having shared writable memory also requires defining atomic operations for synchronization and a memory model.
 JavaScript deviates from C++ in three important ways:

-* First, it limits the atomic operations to just sequentially consistent atomics.
+- First, it limits the atomic operations to just sequentially consistent atomics.
 Other atomics can be compiled to sequentially consistent atomics with perhaps a loss in efficiency but no loss in correctness, and having only one kind simplifies the rest of the system.

-* Second, JavaScript does not adopt “DRF-SC or Catch Fire.”
+- Second, JavaScript does not adopt “DRF-SC or Catch Fire.”
 Instead, like Java, it carefully defines the possible results of racy accesses.
 The rationale is much the same as Java, in particular security.
-Allowing a racy read to return any value at all allows \(arguably encourages\) implementations to return unrelated data, which could lead to [leaking private data at run time](https://github.com/tc39/ecmascript_sharedmem/blob/master/DISCUSSION.md#races-leaking-private-data-at-run-time).
+Allowing a racy read to return any value at all allows (arguably encourages) implementations to return unrelated data, which could lead to [leaking private data at run time](https://github.com/tc39/ecmascript_sharedmem/blob/master/DISCUSSION.md#races-leaking-private-data-at-run-time).

-* Third, in part because JavaScript provides semantics for racy programs, it defines what happens when atomic and non-atomic operations are used on the same memory location, as well as when the same memory location is accessed using different-sized accesses.
+- Third, in part because JavaScript provides semantics for racy programs, it defines what happens when atomic and non-atomic operations are used on the same memory location, as well as when the same memory location is accessed using different-sized accesses.

 Precisely defining the behavior of racy programs leads to the usual complexities of relaxed memory semantics and how to disallow out-of-thin-air reads and the like.
 In addition to those challenges, which are mostly the same as elsewhere, the ES2017 definition had two interesting bugs that arose from a mismatch with the semantics of the new ARMv8 atomic instructions.
 These examples are adapted from Conrad Watt _et_ _al_.'s 2020 paper “[Repairing and Mechanising the JavaScript Relaxed Memory Model](https://www.cl.cam.ac.uk/~jp622/repairing_javascript.pdf).”